Ilir Kastrati: Early career

-Kastrati was born in Tiranë but moved to Greece as a young child along with his family, where he joined the Panathinaikos academy as a 9 year old in 2003.
+Kastrati was born in Tirana but moved to Greece as a young child along with his family, where he joined the Panathinaikos academy as a 9 year old in 2003.
 He remained at Panathinaikos until the summer of 2013, which is when he returned to Albania to play for his hometown club KF Tirana, signing a two-year contract on what was initially believed to be a free transfer.
 He struggled to make the first team under head coach Nevil Dede, and he managed just one substitute league appearance for 12 minutes which came against Kastrioti Krujë on 2 October 2013 in a 1–0 home win, as well as starting an Albanian Cup game against KF Albpetrol in a 1–0 loss later that month.
 During the winter break he was loaned out to Albanian First Division side KF Himara until the end of the 2013–14 season, where he was unable to help the club escape relegation to the third tier.
 He was soon released from his contract by Tirana but the club was taken to court by Kastrati's former side Panathinaikos who demanded compensation for the formation of the player in their academy.
 Tirana lost the trial and were ordered to pay Panathinaikos €120,000 in compensation, despite the player only featuring in 2 games for the club.